Cnawel/first_boot/README.md

 # first_boot
-Python script that makes all the necessary apt installs, updates and upgrades

-Tested on Debian 11
+Python script that makes all the necessary apt installs, updates and upgrades, tested on Debian 11

 V1.0:
   - Run scripts separetely.
 From 1 to 5.